MuhammadIrfanBinZulkifli/Assignment/PART2.md

    printing all of it in the same screen.
 8. Implemented the feature where the alien and zombies react to the game objects.
 9. Organized the code to make the readability better.
 (Added comments for understanding purposes).
+10. Implemented a new game object named "d" that doubles the alien's attack value.

 ## Problems Encountered & Solutions

 Describe the problems encountered and provide the solutions / plan for the solutions.

-1. Problem  => Raja Fitri managed to implement the save and load feature but the load feature only loaded the Game Board instead of letting the player continue playing it after loading it.
+1. Problem  => Raja Fitri managed to implement the save and load feature but the load
+               feature only loaded the
+               Game Board instead of letting the player continue playing it after loading it.
-   Solution => Muhammad Irfan helped in upgrading the save and load feature by turning it into arrays instead
+   Solution => Muhammad Irfan helped in upgrading the save and load feature by turning it
-               of the string form which is the default form for I/O file functions.
+               into arrays instead of the string form which is the default form for I/O file functions.
 2. Problem  => A minor bug where the player could not return to the Main Menu after finishing the game.
-   Solution => Raja Fitri and Muhammad Irfan fixed the bug by making sure the program exits all of the while
+   Solution => Raja Fitri and Muhammad Irfan fixed the bug by making sure the program
-               loop correctly.
+               exits all of the while loop correctly.